-If a student is prescribed medication in the form of a suppository, pessary or injection it should be administered only by the student themself or by a registered nurse.
+If a student is prescribed medication in the form of a suppository, pessary or injection it should be administered by the Practice Nurse at the GP Surgery

 1.5 Refusal

 Should a student refuse a prescribed dose of medication the School Nurse will be notified, and they will then discuss with the student the reasons for refusal.
 If the student still refuses to take the dose the parent/guardian should be notified.
 A written report will be recorded in CPOMS.